jelz2ykmx/demoapp/Readme.txt

 hostapi -> web api
 database.sql -> script with all tables and data

-second project is a mvc app frontend this show some about fancy eye candy. if you clicck in any last image those get new picture from aws serverless using s3, lambda and api gateway. maybe take a litle time but is only a demo.

-The project angular:

 Steps to install and run:

 1.- view installing_database.mp4